-Stress and Infertility "The Catch 22" of Fertility by Dr. Laurel Kline and Gail Sexton Anderson, Ed.
-M.
+Stress and Infertility: "The Catch 22" of Fertility

 Stress and infertility are the “Catch 22” of couples struggling to build a family.
 The more involved the fertility process becomes the more stressful your life becomes.
 Well-meaning friends tell you.
 “You just need to relax, and then you will get pregnant.”
 The underlying message from this statement is that you are not getting pregnant because you are too focused on pregnancy and your intense desire to get pregnant is the problem in itself.
 This of course is far too simplistic but it does bare some truth.
 How does one get beyond this conundrum?

 The fact is that infertility causes stress.
 It is impossible to have numerous failed attempts at conception without feeling some degree of anxiety and depression.
 A study done by Dr. Alice Domarat Harvard Medical School in 1993 attempted to examine the question of how stressful infertility can be by comparing the depression and anxiety scores of women going through infertility with women who were suffering from cancer, heart disease, and women who had been diagnosed HIV-positive (Domar, Zuttermeister, & Friedman, 1993).
 The study found that there were no significant differences in the anxiety and depression levels of women with any of these conditions.
 This means that, when you are going through infertility, you are just as stressed and depressed as someone who has cancer.
 You are just as stressed and depressed as if you had been diagnosed HIV-positive.
 Would you ever tell someone with cancer to “just relax and your cancer will go into remission?”
 Would you ever tell someone who had been diagnosed HIV-positive to “just go on vacation and your T-cells will go up?”
 Of course not.